QCDIS/NaaVRE-website/Readiness-level-framework.md

 The following roles are involved during this phase:
 - Virtual lab owner / Principal investigator: Provides the use case that will be the first application of the virtual lab.
 - Virtual lab core developer: One or multiple core developers create a new virtual lab in NaaVRE.
 The virtual lab owner can be one of the core developers.
+- Virtual lab code reviewer: Provides feedback on the user-friendliness, maintainability, and robustness of the source code and other assets.
+We recommend starting with reviews as early on in the development process, as this may contribute to a clear architecture, and good code quality.
 - Virtual research environment (VRE) development and operations engineer: Supports the creation of the new virtual lab by giving the core development team advice and changing the virtual research environment where necessary.

 #### Core development milestone